calband/calband-tutorial/README.md

 ## Git set up

+We strongly recommend that you set up a SSH key that's paired up with Github.
+Follow this [tutorial](https://help.github.com/articles/connecting-to-github-with-ssh/).

 Open up your terminal and `cd` into a folder that you want to clone this tutorial folder in.

 ```